httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # The Viewport-Width Client Hint {#viewport-width}

 The "Viewport-Width" request header field is a number that indicates the layout viewport width in CSS px.
-The provided CSS px value is a number rounded to the largest smallest following integer (i.e. ceiling value).
+The provided CSS px value is a number rounded to the smallest following integer (i.e. ceiling value).

 ~~~ abnf7230
   Viewport-Width = 1*DIGIT